PeppyHare/r/content/notes/research/warpxm-101.md

 }
 ```

-3. Make sure to build the `Debug` variant of the project.
+3. Make sure to select either the `Debug` or `RelWithDebInfo` variant of the project.
 You can switch the CMake variant using the `CMake: Select Variant` command.
 Make sure to re-build after switching between variants!
 4. Set a breakpoint anywhere in the code by clicking just to the left of the line numbers in the gutter.
 5. Press F5 or go to the "Run and Debug" menu to launch the new `lldb warpxm` target.
 It will immediately launch `warpxm`.
 When the running executable hits your breakpoint, it should immediately take your editor to the breakpoint, giving you the ability to view all local variables, step forwards through the code, and set additional breakpoints.